Skip to main content

 About Family Integration to Restore Trust (FIRST)

-CPCQC’s FIRST program invites people with lived experience to partner with CPCQC to improve pregnancy, postpartum, and newborn care across Colorado.
-As a FIRST participant, you volunteer alongside CPCQC, healthcare providers, and community partners to help improve infant and maternal outcomes.
+CPCQC’s FIRST program (Family Integration to Restore Trust) invites people with lived experience to partner with CPCQC to improve pregnancy, postpartum, and newborn care across Colorado.
+As a FIRST participant, you volunteer alongside CPCQC, healthcare providers, and community partners to help design tools, guide hospitals through healthcare improvements, strengthen maternal mental health programs, and share your story to help others learn and grow.

 How the FIRST Program Works

-One-Year Cohorts: Participants serve in a volunteer role for one year, with the option to renew.
+• One-Year Cohorts: Participants serve in a volunteer role for one year, with the option to renew.
+Typically 1-3 virtual hours / month

-Training provided: You will have access to a MoMMAs Voices training to strengthen your advocacy skills.
+• Training provided: Access to a MoMMAs Voices training to strengthen your advocacy skills.

-Annual Stipend: We respect your time and expertise; all participants receive a stipend for their work.
+• Annual Stipend: We respect your time and expertise; all participants receive a $550 annual stipend for their participation

 Why